OpenDreamKit/OpenDreamKit.github.io/_posts/2015-07-01-developer-position-kaiserslautern.md

 ---
 layout: post
-title: Full-time developer position at TU Kaiserslautern for 1 year beginning March 2016
+title: Full-time mathematical researcher and developer position at TU Kaiserslautern for up to four years beginning November 2015
 ---

-We are seeking a full-time developer at TU Kaiserslautern to work with Dr. William Hart on the MPIR [http://mpir.org/](http://mpir.org/) bignum library.
+We are seeking a full-time mathematical researcher and developer at TU Kaiserslautern to work with Prof. Wolfram Decker on the Singular contribution to the OpenDreamKit project.

 # Location